chfw/gease/README.rst

     A long long time ago, ancient developers do not have the command to do a github release.
 They relied on mouse clicks and web user interface to do their releases.
-    Until 2017, they got a specialized command, **gs** and realized release management is no long a manual job.
+    Until 2017, they got a specialized command, **gease** and realized release management is no long a manual job.

 **gease** simply makes a git release using github api v3.